yousifbeshay/Embeded-Systems-Projects/IMU_Servo_Project/Important Notes and Code Explanation.md

   Finalizing:

-    All the heavylifting is over ,  I now just need to check if the angle reading is -ve or =ve then apply my mapping and send the PWM signal to the servo to rotate according to the desired angle , we run this logic continously in a while loop .
+    All the heavylifting is over ,  I now just need to check if the angle reading is -ve or +ve then apply my mapping and send the PWM signal to the servo to rotate according to the desired angle , we run this logic continously in a while loop .